joshmfrankel/qstate/README.md

 # Quint State Website

 A ruby on rails website for the 2014 MFT Quint State conference.

+## Status

+Completed!

 ## Server Info